SystemsApproach/tcpcc/design.rst

 and users (or more precisely, TCP running on their behalf) were free to send as many packets into the network as they could generate, it was not surprising that the Internet eventually suffered from the *tragedy of the commons*.
-And with starting to experience congestion collapse, the natural response was to try to control it.
+And with users starting to experience congestion collapse, the natural response was to try to control it.
 Hence the term *congestion control*, which can be viewed as an implicit mechanism for allocating resources.
-One that is reactive to resources becoming scarce.
+It is implicit in the sense that as the control mechanism detects resources becoming scarce, it reacts in an effort to alleviate congestion.

-A network service model in which resources are explicitly allocated to packet flows is the obvious alternative, but given the best-effort assumption of IP, such an approach was not viable at the time congestion became a worrisome issue.
+A network service model in which resources are *explicitly* allocated to packet flows is the obvious alternative; for example, an application could make an explicit request for resources before sending traffic.
+The best-effort assumption of IP meant such an approach was not immediately viable at the time congestion became a serious issue.
 Subsequently, work has been done to retrofit more explicit resource allocation mechanisms to the Internet's best-effort delivery model.
 These include the ability to make *Quality-of-Service (QoS)* guarantees.
 It is instructive to consider the Internet's approach to congestion in the context of such efforts.
 The first section does so as it explores the set of design decisions that underlie the control mechanisms outlined in this book.
-The following section then defines the criteria by which different congestion-control mechanisms can be quantitatively evaluated and compared.
+We then define the criteria by which different congestion-control mechanisms can be quantitatively evaluated and compared.